novatransit/novatransit.github.io/docs/wmata/index.md

 nav_order: 2
 layout: default
 ---
-This section provides an overview of NVTC's WMATA Service Calculation.
+This section provides an overview of NVTC's WMATA Service Calculation process.